 The devices you’ve designated as remote cameras will be listed under Sources on your Wi-Fi network.

-Step 2: Tap a device name to enable it as a usable camera angle / screen in your production.
+Tap a device name to enable it as a camera angle / screen in your production.

 Once enabled, a blue check mark will appear next to the device name and the device will also appear as a source in the Sources panel.

 Connecting iOS Devices by URL

 If you are on a network with a lot of devices connected to it, it may be easier to connect your remote cameras by manually entering the device URL.
 This option also works if your devices do not automatically appear in the Inputs tab of the switcher device as described in the instructions above.

 To generate a URL on your remote device:

 Open the Switcher Studio app on the remote iOS device.